With the Past on the Left and the Future on the Right, 2023

 Limpet shells, stainless steel | Dimensions variable (1695cm length)

-Limpet shells threaded through the aperture that forms at their peak as the shells erode, and hung from the rocks that once sustained them.
+Formed from calcium ions and carbon dioxide drawn from the ocean, limpet shells are threaded through the natural aperture that emerges at their peak as they erode, and suspended from the rocks that once sustained them.

-Calcium carbonate constitutes about 5% of the Earth’s crust.
+Calcium carbonate constitutes approximately 4-5% of the Earth’s crust.